 - The Hand That Rocks The Cradle (1992)

-One of the best ever nanny come bunny boiler movies, where a woman called Peyton is hired as the Bartels live in nanny.
+One of the best ever nanny comes bunny boiler movies, where a woman called Peyton is hired as the Bartels live-in nanny.
 Peyton is one of the more twisted narcissistic examples of obsession derived from a psychotic break.

 - Single White Female (1992)

 Bridget Fonda stars as Allie who is engaged to a guy called Sam.
 After they break up, she advertises for a new roommate and Hedra (played by Jennifer Jason Leigh) moves in.
 All is well in the beginning and the two become friends.
 Little by little Hedra begins to do things both covertly and overtly that lead Alison to think something is up.
 It all comes to a head when Alison and Sam reunite and the bunny boiler in Hedra rises from the ashes.